All Episodes

 Pastors probably say, where did I go wrong?

-I've watched all these other groups get federal money for dressing themselves up nude and chocolate and putting a crucifix in a jar of urine, the NEA's paper.
+I've watched all these other groups get federal money for dressing themselves up nude in chocolate and putting a crucifix in a jar of urine.

-So he's uh probably gonna take it up with Obama, Gibbs uh thinking about well.
+So he's probably going to take it up with Obama.

 Money is a powerful thing.